pranavAL/DART/README.md

 python3.8 -m venv myenv
 source myenv/bin/activate
 pip install -r requirements.txt

+## Overview
+The main contribution of our work includes a novel approach that utilizes transformers for both world and policy modeling.
+Specifically, we utilize a transformer-decoder (GPT) for world modeling and a transformer-encoder (ViT) for policy learning.
+This represents an improvement compared to IRIS, which relies on CNNs and LSTMs for policy learning, potentially limiting its performance.
+We use discrete representations for policy and world modeling.
+These discrete representations capture abstract features, enabling our transformer-based model to focus on task-specific fine grained details.
+Attending to these details improves decision-making, as demonstrated by our results.
+To address the problem of partial observability, we introduce a novel mechanism for modeling the memory that aggregates task-relevant information from the previous time step to the next using a self-attention mechanism.
+Our model showcases enhanced interpretability and sample efficiency.
+It achieves state-of-the-art results (no-look-ahead search methods) on the Atari 100k benchmark with a median score of 0.790 and superhuman performance in 9 out of 26 games.

 ```
 ## Paper Associated
 If you use it, please cite